 Types of Workers’ Compensation Benefits

 In New Jersey, the law mandates that all employers who are not covered by federal programs must have Workers’ Compensation coverage or be approved for self-insurance.
-If you have suffered a work-related injury or illness, you should be covered by Workers’ Compensation benefits, which can include some or all of the following:
+If you have suffered a workplace injury or illness, you should be covered by Workers’ Compensation benefits, which can include some or all the following:

 - Medical benefits: All your necessary and reasonable medical care related to your injury should be covered, including hospital stays, prescription medication, and prosthetics.
-It is important to document all of your treatment and report it to your employer.
+It is important to document all your treatment and report it to your employer.